justinalcon/portfolio-cms/README.md

 ### The Code

- 1. Fork https://bitbucket.org/cnstudiotech/discovery.git to your personal BitBucket account
+ 1. Fork this repository
- 2. Clone your forked repo to your local computer (`$ git clone git@bitbucket.org:<YOUR_USERNAME>/discovery.git`)
+ 2. Clone your forked repo to your local computer
- 3. Add a remote for fetching upstream changes (`$ git remote add 23Stories git@bitbucket.org:cnstudiotech/discovery.git`)
  4. Install gem dependencies with bundler (`$ bundle install`)

 ##Running the code